-Reach Bandhavgarh Resort on your own.
+Drive to Bandhavgarh Resort.
 Check in, freshen up and lunch.
 Ice-breaking session and introduction about Bandhavgarh national park.
 After lunch leave for our first Jungle Safari.
 Explore the amazing landscape, track some wild cats.
 Evening back to resort.
 Discussion, dinner and then rest.

 Day 2 :

 Early morning, leave for second jungle safari.
 If lucky spot some tigers and enjoy the winter forest.
 Return Early morning, leave for second jungle safari.
 If lucky spot some tigers and enjoy the winter forest.
 Return to the resort for breakfast.
 Rest and post lunch leave for our third jungle safari.
 Evening back to resort.
 Dinner.
 Post dinner experience sharing session and rest.

 Early morning leave for 04th jungle safari.
 Explore the forest and spot more wildlife!
 Return to the resort.
 Have Lunch and leave for our 5th Wildlife safari.
 Return to the resort freshen up and have tea.
 Meet for dinner by 8.30 pm.
 Post dinner experience sharing session and rest.

 Early Morning leave for our last wildlife safari and for the last time in the forest track some cats around and enjoy being in wild.
 Return and checkout by lunch.
 Leave for respective destination with some cherishing wildlife memories.

 Tour concludes with Happy Memories 🙂